Scalable Frank-Wolfe on Generalized Self-concordant Functions via Simple Steps: Frank-Wolfe Convergence Guarantees

-The analysis in this case is reminiscent of the one in the seminal work of \citet{guelat1986some}, and is presented in Appendix~\ref{Appx:Optininterior}.
-Note that we can upper bound the value of $L_t$ for $t\geq 0$ by $\tilde{L} \defeq \max\{ \tau L_f^{\cl_0}, L_{-1}\}$, where $\tau>1$ is the backtracking parameter and $L_{-1}$ is the initial smoothness estimate in Algorithm~\ref{backtrack}.
-Before proving the main theoretical results of this section we first review some auxiliary results that allow us to prove linear convergence in this setting.
+The analysis in this case is reminiscent of the one in the seminal work of \citet{guelat1986some}, and is presented in Subsection~\ref{Appx:Optininterior}.
+Note that we can upper-bound the value of $L_t$ for $t\geq 0$ by $\tilde{L} \defeq \max\{ \tau L_f^{\cl_0}, L_{-1}\}$, where $\tau>1$ is the backtracking parameter and $L_{-1}$ is the initial smoothness estimate in \cref{backtrack}.
+Before proving the main theoretical results of this section, we first review some auxiliary results that allow us to prove linear convergence in this setting.